Last Updated on April 14, 2022

 - Comfortability – The seats are engineered to sit in comfortably for hours at a time.

 - Stability – These kayaks do not easily tip.
-This will keep you and your hundreds of dollars worth of gear safe.
-Some are even stable enough to stand up and fish!
+This will keep you and your hundreds of dollars worth of gear safe so you don’t have to worry.
+In addition, you can always buy a kayak outrigger to increase stability even more.

 - Customizability – Every fisherman fishes a certain style and these boats adjust to that style instead of the fisherman being forced to adjust to the kayak.
 Fishing kayaks offer the opportunity for unending DIY projects!

 No matter what style of kayak you choose I highly recommend testing it out before you buy it.
-Your local kayak shop should have demo days to test out multiple kayak styles and brands.
+Your local kayak shop should have demo days to test out multiple kayak brands and styles.

 Kayak Fishing Essentials